How to Cache in Mobile Hybrid IoT Networks?: Order-Optimal Cache Allocation Strategy in Mobile Hybrid IoT Networks

-The optimal replication strategy in Proposition~\ref{cache1} is illustrated in Fig.~\ref{6aa}.
-From this result, the following insightful observations are made.

-\begin{remark} From Fig.~\ref{6aa}, it is observed that highly popular content objects, whose number of replicas is $\omega\left(f(n)\right)$, are mainly served by node-to-node multihop routing while the rest of the content objects are served by deployed SBSs.
-More specifically, from Proposition~\ref{cache1}, caching content objects $m\in\mathcal{M}_1\cap\mathcal{M}_2$ mostly at mobile nodes is optimal in terms of throughput--delay trade-off.
-Thus, this replication strategy sheds light on how to cache in large-scale content-centric mobile hybrid networks. \end{remark}
+The order-optimal replication strategy in Proposition~\ref{cache1} is illustrated in Fig.~\ref{6aa}.
+From this result, the following insightful observations are made. \begin{remark} From Fig.~\ref{6aa}, it is observed that highly popular content objects, whose number of replicas is $\omega\left(f(n)\right)$, are mainly served by device-to-device multihop routing while the rest of the content objects are served by deployed FAPs.
+More specifically, from Proposition~\ref{cache1}, caching content objects $m\in\mathcal{M}_1\cap\mathcal{M}_2$ mostly at mobile devices is order-optimal in terms of throughput--delay trade-off.
+Thus, this replication strategy sheds light on how to cache in large-scale content-centric mobile hybrid IoT networks. \end{remark} From Theorems \ref{tradeoff} and \ref{Thm:Theorem2} and Proposition \ref{cache1}, we characterize the order-optimal throughput--delay trade-off.
+To be specific, the objective function in (\ref{cond1}) is given by